Troopers: Man drags pedestrian with car, then hides body

 Using a cadaver dog, investigators found the rest of the body behind the bait shop and went to Strickland's house to question him.
 He tried to run, but deputies from the Hernando County Sheriff's Office stopped him, the statement said.

-Strickland was arrested on charges including leaving the scene of a crash involving death, tampering with evidence, and having no valid driver license or insurance, the statement.
+Strickland was arrested on charges including leaving the scene of a crash involving death, tampering with evidence, and having no valid driver license or insurance, the statement said.
 He also was arrested on a warrant from Dakota County, Minnesota, where KSTP-TV reported that the highway patrol said he rolled a car into a ditch while trying to speed away from a trooper and injured his three passengers last year.

 Trending News